seffradev/ehd500/docs/paper/thesis.typ

 sections and shown in @fig:process-diagram, where new findings in the prototyping or experimentation stages drive changes in the main implementation.
-The implementation step will equally drive a need to return to the prototype, experimentation and a change of requirements.
+The implementation step will equally drive a need to return to the prototype, experimentation, and a change of requirements.

 #align(center)[
   #figure(
     image("images/process.mmd.png", width: 50%),
+    caption: [
-    caption: "The iterative development process.
-The dashed lines implies an optional order of execution",
+      The iterative development process.
+The dashed lines implies an optional order of execution
+    ],
-  ) <fig:process-diagram>
+  ) <process-diagram>
 ]

 Throughout development, designs decisions are documented in